Jackson C. Frank: Later life and death

 Frank lived with his parents in Elma, New York for a few years in the early 1980s.
+People in the neighborhood were wary of him due to his odd behaviour, such as walking aimlessly on the 55-mph country roads and sitting in ditches for hours to pick at grass.
+However, he was "cut a lot of slack" due to his involvement in the Cleveland Hill fire.
 In 1984, his mother, who had been in hospital for open-heart surgery, returned home to find Frank missing with no note or forwarding address.
 Frank had gone to New York City in a desperate bid to find Paul Simon, but ended up homeless and sleeping on the sidewalk.
 During this time he found himself in and out of various psychiatric institutions.

-Frank was treated for paranoid schizophrenia, a diagnosis that was denied by Frank himself (he maintained that he had depression caused by the trauma he had experienced as a child).
+Frank was treated for schizophrenia, a diagnosis that was denied by Frank himself (he maintained that he had depression caused by the trauma he had experienced as a child).
 Just as Frank's prospects seemed to be at their worst, a fan from the Woodstock area, Jim Abbott, discovered him in the early 1990s.
 Abbott had been discussing music with Mark Anderson, a teacher at the local college he was attending.
 The conversation had turned to folk music, which they both enjoyed, when Abbott asked the teacher if he had heard of Frank.
 He recollected:

 Frank, who had known Anderson from their days at Gettysburg College, had decided to write him to ask if there was anywhere in Woodstock he could stay after he had made up his mind to leave New York City.
 Abbott phoned Frank, and then organized a temporary placement for him at a senior citizens' home in Woodstock.
 Abbott was stunned by what he saw when he found Frank in New York:

 Soon after this, Frank found himself sitting on a bench in Queens while awaiting his move to Woodstock, when he was shot with a pellet gun and blinded through his left eye.
-At first the shooter could not be found, but it was later determined that local kids had been firing the pellet gun indiscriminately at people, and Frank happened to be in the wrong place at the wrong time.
+At first, the shooter could not be found, but it was later determined that local kids had been firing the pellet gun indiscriminately at people, and Frank happened to be in the wrong place at the wrong time.